Skip to main content

 What Is A Closed-Loop Sailing?

 A closed-loop sailing is a cruise ship voyage that begins and ends at the same port and in the same country.
-It is the most common type of cruise offered by cruise lines because the logistics for passengers is very simple for getting to/from your cruise.
+It is the most common type of cruise offered by cruise lines because the logistics for passengers are very simple.

-By beginning and ending in the same port, roundtrip flights can be arranged and anyone that drives to the port, will have their vehicle available to them when it concludes.
+In other words, it's easier to plan how you're getting to and from your cruise terminal without having to worry about one-way flights.
+By beginning and ending in the same port, roundtrip flights can be arranged and anyone who drives to the port will have their vehicle available at disembarkation.

-The issue with a closed-loop sailing is because the cruise ship has to get back to the homeport, it cannot travel as far due to the time necessary to return.
-It is the alternative to an open-jaw sailing, where the cruise begins in one port and ends in another.
+The issue with closed-loop sailings is because the cruise ship has to return to its home port, it cannot travel as far.
+It is the opposite of an open-jaw sailing, where the cruise begins in one port and ends in another.

 Key Takeaways